tednaleid/showoff-git-core-concepts/one/01_slide.md

 !SLIDE
 # rebasing #
 rebasing public commits is bad because it creates redundant commits with new SHAs

-git also has trouble moving remote branch pointers to follow a rebase

 !SLIDE
 # rebasing #